Quantum Error Correction for Beginners: Digitization of quantum errors

 \subsection{Environmental decoherence}

 A complete analysis of environmental decoherence in relation to quantum information is a lengthy topic.
-Instead of a detailed review, we will instead simply present a specific example to highlight how QEC relates to environmental effects.
+Instead of a detailed review, we will instead present a simplified example to highlight how QEC relates to environmental effects.

 The Lindblad formalism~\cite{G91,NC00,DWM03} provides an elegant method for analyzing the effect of decoherence on open quantum systems.
-This model does have several assumptions, most notably that the environmental bath couples weakly to the system (Born approximation) and that each qubit experiences un-correlated noise (Markovian approximation).
+This model does have several assumptions, most notably that the environmental bath couples weakly to the system (Born approximation), the system and environment are initially in some separable state and that each qubit experiences temporally un-correlated noise (Markovian approximation).
 While these assumptions are utilized for a variety of systems~\cite{BHPC03,BM03,BKD04}, it is known that they may not hold in some cases~\cite{HMCS00,MCMS05,APNYT04,ALKH02}.
-Particularly in superconducting systems where decoherence can be caused by small numbers of fluctuating charges.
+This is particularly important in superconducting systems, where decoherence can be caused by small numbers of fluctuating charges which induces coloured noise therefore violating the assumption of non-markovian dynamics.
 In this case more specific decoherence models need to be considered.

 Using this formalism, the evolution of the density matrix can be written as,